 451 years ago today, Pedro de Soza was secretly murdered by the inquisition in Antwerp.

-The official method of execution for “heresy” of being a male Anabaptist was being burt to death.
+The official method of execution for “heresy” of being a male Anabaptist was being burnt to death.
 However, the people of Antwerp didn’t like it when the foreign government killed innocent people.
-Many protestants, free thinkers and tolerant Catholics could revolt at the sight.
+Many protestants, free thinkers, and tolerant Catholics could revolt at the sight.

-This solidarity didn’t make heretics more safe.
+This solidarity didn’t make heretics any safer.
 Yes, burning by fire brought out a big light, and attracted attention.
 So, the accused were often drowned in secret.

 Some so-called Anabaptists were probably really Calvinists, but Calvinists were meant to be protected by treaty.
 Anabaptists were considered a dangerous cult of communists and polygamists, although there is no evidence that Pedro or any of the other Anabaptists in Antwerp were engaged in either activity.

 Pedro first heard about the Anabaptists in Spain.
 There, he met a few Dutch workers who told him about the new religion.
 So, Pedro went to Antwerp to practice it freely.

 As Spain was the colonial power, some thought Pedro was a spy.
 The local Anabaptists were very reluctant to accept Pedro as one of their own.
 Eventually though, Pedro showed his sincerity.
 Pedro was accepted, and he was baptised as an adult.
 And this re-baptism was the heresy that Pedro and others like him were killed for.